POETSII/pstack/docs/how-it-works.md

 ### How it Works

-At the top-level, `psim` is a Python tool that reads a POETS application (an XML file) then generates and runs one or several instances of C++ simulation engine.
-Each engine computes the states of a subset of application devices by exchanging messages both internally and with other engines.
+At the top-level, `psim` is a Python tool that reads a POETS application (an XML file) then generates and runs one or several C++ simulation engines.
+Each engine computes the state of a subset of application devices by exchanging messages both internally and with other engines.

 Messages and other information are exchanged between engines using a Redis instance which must be setup and made accessible to `psim` on the host machine